 The COVID-19 pandemic has pushed overdose deaths off the headlines, but they’re still a national emergency.
-The rise in prescribing opioids — morphine and its synthetic and more potent version, fentanyl — for treating pain has led to an epidemic in and overdose deaths in the U.S. over the past decade.
+The rise in prescribing opioids — morphine and its synthetic and more potent version, fentanyl — for treating pain has led to an epidemic in Breaking the cycle of addiction, a deepening and deadly public health crisis.Addiction is a chronic illness, with genetic, environmental and social aspects.
+JAX researchers are at the forefront of understanding the genetic factors involved in individuals’ vulnerability to addiction. addiction and overdose deaths in the U.S. over the past decade.

 In fact, notes Nora D. Volkow, director of the National Institute on Drug Abuse (NIDA), in an editorial in the Annals of Internal Medicine, people who use opioids or have a substance use disorder (SUD) “may be especially susceptible to infection by the virus that causes COVID-19 and associated complications” because of direct challenges to respiratory health.

 Opioids, whether obtained legally by prescription or illicitly on the street, bind to opioid receptors in the peripheral and central nervous system, relieving pain and producing feelings of sedation and euphoria.
 But by activating opioid receptors on neurons in the brainstem respiratory centers, the drugs can cause opioid-induced respiratory depression (OIRD), cardiorespiratory collapse and ultimately death.